 You don’t need to create some elegant work of art.
 However, adding a bit of personality doesn’t help.

 Look at most restaurant Instagram accounts.
 While some pictures depict the facility, especially if it has an attractive theme, most will use images of the food.

 In fact, you may find some of the most delicious-looking pictures for just about any type of edible you can think of on Instagram.

 Something creative could be akin to a picture of a shark ordering the fish sandwich off of a menu.
 It’s all about creating something that stands out to the audience and offers visual appeal.

 2. Use Scheduling Apps

 Although a large portion of people on Instagram take improvisational shots, there is nothing wrong with scheduling content.
-In fact, it’s very helpful to keep any social media account active even when you’re not.
-For instance, tools like Buffer and Sprout Social offer incredible benefits for scheduling content.
+It’s very helpful to keep any social media account active even when you’re not.

-As top brands post nearly five times per week on Instagram, scheduling updates is greatly beneficial.
+As 80% of users on Instagram follow a business, scheduling updates is greatly beneficial.
 It helps you maintain organization while making sure posts are released timely.

 The hardest part about using scheduling apps such as these is figuring out the optimal time of the day when it comes to the audience interacting with pictures.